Pre-listing home inspection

 - Helps you accurately price the home, which reduces time on market

-- Pre-Listings inspections is a proven concept to sell homes faster and for more money
+- Pre-Listings inspections are likely to sell homes faster and for more money

 - Prevents unexpected issues from delaying or derailing a sale later on